halibut735/ucas_id_cracker/README.md

 # ucas_id_cracker
-crack the ucas id with default passwd
+crack the ucas ids with default password